 - Identify points of agreement and disagreement, and ask if your coworker agrees with your assessment.

-- Express your desire to work out a solution and discuss ways to resolve your conflict.
+- Express your desire to work out a solution and discuss ways to resolve your conflict and improve your relationship.

-Managers, of course, need to lead the way with communication.
-Here are some ways executives can prevent conflicts while also building rapport with their teams and colleagues:
+Managers, of course, need to lead the way with communication on the job.
+Here are some suggestions executives share to help you prevent conflicts while building rapport with your teams and colleagues:

 - Don’t take yourself too seriously.